Interstellar-Network/Interstellar-Book/src/M2_demo_tutorial.md

 > the skcd cid is still in Events, blue dot in this example
 #### 2.2.3 Sign the transaction

-#### 2.2.4 garbled circuit cid appear in Events
+#### 2.2.4 2 garbled circuit cids appear in Events

 ![garble result ](./fig/4ocwGarbleResult.png)

-> the generated garbled circuit cid `NewGarbledIpfsCid`will then appear in Events (underlined in red line in this screenshot example)
+> the 2 generated garbled circuit cids `NewGarbledIpfsCid`will then appear in Events (underlined in red line in this screenshot example)

-### 2.3 Copy paste the hash of the generated display garbled circuit (ready to be avaluated)
+### 2.3 Copy paste the hashs of the 2 generated display garbled circuit (ready to be avaluated)

+> first one is used to generate pgarble

+> second one is used to generate packmsg (ie)